 If you do not already have a background in programming or computers, you may be wondering how to evaluate your student’s progress.
 But don’t worry!
 Our courses are designed for homeschoolers and their teachers.

-The Solution Guide included with each course has easy-to-understand activity solutions, tests, and answer keys.
+The teacher's material included with each course has easy-to-understand solution notes, fully coded activity solutions, tests, and answer keys.
 We give grading guidelines for evaluating student activities that non-programming teachers can follow.